ofek150/myAnimeDB/README.md

 # Anime-Info-Webapp
 A simple webapp that provides info about the anime that you search

-I wanted to put my freshly learned html, css and javascript to a little test so I decided to make a web app and I came up with the idea of a simple web app that uses the "Anime DB" api to get info about an anime of the user choice.
+I wanted to put my freshly learned html, css and javascript skills to a little test so I decided to make a web app and I came up with the idea of a simple web app that uses the "Anime DB" api to get info about an anime of the user choice.